yogesh-studypad/cocos-docs/manual/studio/v4/chapter2/Publish/en.md

 3 Publish resources

-- Publish to Code IDE Project: first publish resources, then open project with Code IDE.
-For C++ project, this option cannot be selected.

 - Publish to Visual Studio Project: only for Windows, first publish resources, then open project with Visual Studio.

 - Publish to Xcode Project: only for Mac, first publish resources, and then open project with Xcode.